-The upper boundary to the sheeted intrusives is defined by a change from sheet flows to massive basalts at 1060.9 mbsf (Unit 1256D-44a; Core 309-1256D-129R).
-From that level, subvertical intrusive contacts are common, and these can be sharp or irregular and lobate, the latter style indicating the intrusion of magma into hypersolidus rocks (e.g., interval 309-1256D-149R-1, 30-97 cm; 1156 mbsf).
-Extrusive rocks could be present in this domain, although there are no unambiguous indicators of eruption.
-Groundmass grain sizes vary from glassy to microcrystalline, although a few samples deeper in this subdivision are fine grained with holocrystalline doleritic textures.
-No fresh glass was found in the sheeted intrusives, but altered glass is present along some dike chilled margins and associated breccias.
-There is a step change in physical properties with significant increases in average TC (from 1.8 ± 0.2 to 2.1 ± 0.1 W/[m·K]) and seismic velocity $(5.4 \pm 0.3 \text{ to } 5.8 \pm 0.1 \text{ km/s})$.
-The average porosity of massive basalts decreases from $4\% \pm 1\%$ to $2\% \pm 1\%$ across the 1060.9 mbsf boundary.
-Whether the massive basalts that are the dominant host rock of the sheeted intrusives are dikes or sills remains uncertain.
-Unfortunately, an unambiguous subvertical contact that grades continuously from a glassy chilled margin to a microcrystalline to fine-grained massive basalt has so far not been recovered.
+Hole 1256D penetrates a 345.7 m thick sheeted dike complex from 1060.9 to 1406.6 mbsf (Units 1256D-44a through 80b).
+The upper boundary is defined by a change from sheet flows to massive basalts (in Unit 1256D-44a, Core 309-1256D-129R).
+Below that level, subvertical intrusive contacts are common and these can be sharp or irregular and lobate, the latter style indicating the intrusion of magma into hypersolidus rocks (e.g., Section 309-1256D-149R-1, 30-97 cm; 1156 mbsf).
+Extrusive rocks may be present below 1060.9 mbsf, but there are no unambiguous indicators of eruption.
+Groundmass grain sizes vary from glassy to microcrystalline to fine grained with holocrystalline doleritic textures.
+No fresh glass was found in the sheeted dikes, but altered glass is present along some dike chilled margins and associated breccias in the upper half of the dike section.
+There is a step change in physical properties downward into the sheeted dikes, with significant increases in average thermal conductivity

+(from $1.8 \pm 0.2$ to $2.1 \pm 0.1$ W/[m·K]) and seismic velocity ( $5.4 \pm 0.3$ to $5.9 \pm 0.1$ km/s).
+The average porosity of massive units decreases from $4\% \pm 1\%$ to $2\% \pm 1\%$ across the 1060.9 mbsf boundary.
+Subvertical contacts that grade continuously from glassy chilled margins to microcrystalline to fine-grained massive basalt were not recovered from the upper half of the sheeted dikes cored during Expedition 309 but are common in the lower portion from Expedition 312.
+Greenschist and subgreenschist minerals occur in the upper dikes, and alteration intensity and grade generally increase downhole in the dikes below ~1300 mbsf.
+The amount of recrystallization and the abundance of actinolite increase below this depth, and secondary plagioclase and hornblende first appear in small amounts below ~1350 mbsf.